Decathlon/vitamin-compose/menus/README.md

-`anchor: @Composable () -> Unit` | Component where the dropdown menu is attached `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `expanded: MutableState<Boolean> = remember { mutableStateOf(false) }` | State to open or close the dropdown menu `onDismissRequest: () -> Unit = {}` | The callback to be called when the dropdown menu is dismiss `children: @Composable VitaminMenuItems.() -> Unit` | Declare your dropdown menu item components inside your dropdown
+`anchor: @Composable () -> Unit` | Component where the dropdown menu is attached `modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `expanded: MutableState<Boolean> = remember { mutableStateOf(false) }` | State to open or close the dropdown menu `interactionSource: MutableInteractionSource = remember { MutableInteractionSource() }` | Representing the stream of interaction for the text input
+`onDismissRequest: () -> Unit = {}` | The callback to be called when the dropdown menu is dismiss `children: @Composable VitaminMenuItems.() -> Unit` | Declare your dropdown menu item components inside your dropdown